 If you want to avoid beer in a recipe for health or taste reasons or because it's not available, there are simple substitutions that will still result a delicious dish.

-Beer is used in main dish recipes to add flavor and to tenderize meat.
+Beer is used in many main dish recipes to add flavor and to tenderize meat.
 It also enhances flavor and color when used to baste meats.
-Beer is used in baking because its bubbles make dough or batter lighter and its yeast and grain add flavor.
+Beer is used in baking because its bubbles make dough or batter lighter, while its yeast and grain add flavor.

 Stock and broth can be used interchangeably when substituting for beer.
-Broth is made by simmering meat in water, usually with vegetables and seasonings.
+Broth is made by simmering meat in water, usually with vegetables and seasonings, according to Food Network.
 Stock is made in a similar manner, but includes more bones and less meat.

 In recipes that call for dark beer, consider substituting root beer or cola.
-Soda in a can is easy to substitute in a recipe like beer can chicken, which calls for standing a whole chicken over an open, half-full can of beer so the chicken is flavored by the steam while it cooks.
+Soda in a can is easy to substitute in a recipe like beer can chicken, according to Food Network, which calls for standing a whole chicken over an open, half-full can of beer so the chicken is flavored by the steam while it cooks.

 Choose apple cider instead of dark beer in a stew or for cooking liquid in your slow cooker.
 Sparkling apple cider or white grape juice are lighter choices that add a slight fruity flavor to chicken or fish dishes.

 In baking recipes, use milk or water in place of beer, or try a recipe such as diet soda cake, which calls for mixing boxed cake mix with a can of diet soda instead of with eggs and oil.